Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Usually, a Secret will be a username and password combination.
 Other examples of Secrets can include SSH keys, contact information, or safe combinations.

-To create a Secret, use the “Create Secret” widget.
+To create a Secret, use the "Create Secret" widget.

 ![](images/150480aea04fcb8ae4152ef30803e5ad.png)